moneyphp/money/README.md

 PHP 5.6+.
 Other than that, this library has no external requirements.
 MoneyPHP will not provide any support to PHP versions that are [not supported by the language itself](http://php.net/supported-versions.php).
-There might be additional dependencies for specific feature, e.g. the swap implementation.
+There might be additional dependencies for specific feature, e.g. the Swap exchange implementation, check the documentation for more information.

 ## Install